Installation

 (on Linux) or D:\data

-docker run --name run-deep-image-matching --mount type=bind,source=/home/username/data,target=/workspace/data --gpus all --detach deep-image-matching
+docker run --name run-deep-image-matching --mount type=bind,source=/home/username/data,target=/workspace/data --gpus all --detach -it deep-image-matching

 docker run --name run-deep-image-matching --mount type=bind,source=/home/username/data,target=/workspace/data --gpus all --rm -it deep-image-matching